aitbench/alpha/README.md

 # AITB

 AI Trader Bench Alpha.
 Currently just downloads the data and nuggets it to visualize it.
+Build path is now active.

 ## Requirements
 ```pip